Accumulation plan: An arrangement that enables an investor to purchase a set dollar amount of mutual fund units on a regular schedule.

 Spread: The difference between the interest rate a financial institution pays to people who deposit money and the interest rate the financial institution charges people who borrow money.

-Stocks: A document signifying part ownership in a company.
+Stocks: Holding shares means having part-ownership of a company.
 The terms share and stock are often used interchangeably.

 Stock options: The right (but not the obligation) to purchase a corporation’s stock at a specified price within a specific time period.
 If the stock price increases, the person holding the option could exercise his/her right to purchase the stock and make a profit.
 If the stock price does not increase, the person does not have to exercise his/her right to purchase the stock.